 When I was in Tashkent, the host there had highly recommended a dish known as Djiz in Bukhara.

-Djiz is a meat dish which mostly uses beef but can be lamb too.
+Djiz is a meat dish that mostly uses beef but can be lamb too.
 I found it on the menu of all good restaurants in Bukhara.
-However all were available with beef so I had to skip tasting it.
+However, all were available with beef so I had to skip tasting it.